siakaramalegos/sia_speaks/README.md

 Do you need help with a specific topic?
 Would you prefer a longer workshop instead of a conference-style talk?
 Let me know!

 ### Archived Talks

+### No REST for the weary...
+Introducing GraphQL

+RESTful APIs can make fetching data pretty hairy sometimes, but fetching data doesn’t have to be so difficult.
+Enter GraphQL… the query language where you can ask for exactly what you need with a single HTTP request.
+Come learn what all the buzz is about!

+What is GraphQL?
+How does it differ from REST?
+In this session, I’ll answer these questions as well as give you an overview of the ecosystem.
+Of course, an introduction would not be complete without a demonstration of how to use GraphQL, including queries, resolving, integrating into a front-end app, and more!

+You’ll get the most out of this session if you’re familiar with JavaScript and ES6 syntax.
+You’ll get all the fancy concepts you need through code examples.
+The last part of the demo will show integration with a React app, but it’s not critical that you know React to learn the fundamentals of GraphQL from this session.

 #### Lightning Fast React Apps